BiocomputeLab/18SNemaBase-EPI2ME/README.md

-# 18S NemaBase Database for wf-metagenomics in EPI2ME
+# 18S NemaBase Database for wf-metagenomics

 This repository contains files to enable the use of the [18SNemaBase](https://github.com/WormsEtAl/18SNemaBase) database for the wf-metagenomics workflow in EPI2ME.
 N.B. we have updated the `18S_NemaBase.fasta` file to use underscores in place of any spaces in the reference names to ensure proper mappings.